wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 ```

 which creates the necessary IAM policies so that the EC2 instance can read
-objects form the bucket.
+objects from the bucket.

-Finally, constructs modeling a application specific patterns live at [Layer
+Finally, constructs modeling application specific patterns live at [Layer
 3][L3].
 For example, [CDK Pipelines][CDKPipelines] construct library
 coordinates many AWS services to create a deployment pipeline for a CDK
 application.
 This library showed me the leverage the CDK offers: in just a few
-lines of code, I could create a continuous deployment pipeline that deploys
+lines of code, I could create a continuous deployment pipeline that deploys my
-into three regions using two AWS accounts.
+infrastructure into three regions using two AWS accounts.

 I admit, the first few times I read the documentation, I didn't pay close
-attention to the details of this layering.
-When I develop with the CDK, I
+attention to this layering.
+When I develop with the CDK, I don't have to think
-don't have to think about this stratification: constructs at each layer present
+about this stratification: constructs at each layer present the same uniform
-the same uniform interface, allowing me to freely combine any constructs I
+interface, allowing me to freely combine any constructs I need.
+But,
-need.
-But, understanding the difference between these layers shaped my
+understanding the difference between these layers shaped my expectations
-expectations towards specific constructs.
+towards specific constructs.

 I view Layer 1 constructs as the platform's primitive operations.
 Because
-every AWS service integrates with CloudFormation, usually from its public
+every AWS service integrates with CloudFormation, usually from the day of its
-release, the corresponding Layer 1 construct quickly becomes available in the
+public release, the corresponding Layer 1 construct quickly becomes available
-CDK via automatic translation during the deployment pipeline.
-In contrast, the
+in the CDK via automatic translation process I mentioned earlier.
+In contrast,
-hand-written Layer 2 constructs, if they exist,  often introduce higher-level
+the hand-written Layer 2 constructs, if they exist,  often introduce
-abstractions which may or may not work for your use case.
+higher-level abstractions which may or may not work for your use case.

 Take the [VPC][VPC] Layer 2 construct, for instance.
 It comes with quite
 generous defaults: setting up two Availability Zones and NAT gateways in both.